harshsandhu44/health-drive/docs/project.md

 - **Description**: Facilities can create, update, cancel, and view patient appointments.
 - **Functionality**:
   - Admins and doctors schedule appointments with a doctor (identified by UUID from `doctors` table), specifying a datetime, patient details, and optional note.
-  - Patients identified by name, phone number, and optional email.
+  - Patients identified by name, phone number, optional email, and optional medical records.
   - Appointment status: Pending, Confirmed, Cancelled, Completed.
   - View appointments by day, week, or month in a calendar interface.
 - **Technical Requirements**: